aetperf/aetperf.github.io/_posts/2019-07-30-Loading_data_into_a_Pandas_DataFrame.md

 ## Loop on different entropies

 For this section, we are just going to look at the elapsed time (not the file size).
-The table length `n` is still fixed (`n`=100000), as well as the number of columns (100: `n_int`=50, `n_float`=0, `n_str`=50).
+The table length `n` is still fixed (`n`=100000), as well as the number of columns: 100 (`n_int`=50, `n_float`=0, `n_str`=50).
 Only the "entropy coefficient" `e` does vary betwen 0 and 1000. `e` is related to the number of unique values in each column in the following way: `i_max` = 50 + `e` and `n_cat` = 10 + `e`.

 ![png](/img/2019-07-30_01/output_40_0.png)

 From the above figure, it seems that the "entropy coef" has a very small influence on the loading time for most of the formats.
 Surprisingly, it does have some kind of influence on the reading time of CSV files.
-It also have an non negligible influence on all the **Pyarrow** formats.
+It also have a non-negligible influence on all the **Parquet** formats.

 ## Conclusion

-It is important to stress that we are not dealing here with big data processing here, but rather very common small to medium size datasets.
+It is important to stress that we are not dealing here with big data processing, but rather very common small to medium size datasets.
 Here is what we can get from this performance study:

 * **Parquet_pyarrow** is a good choice in most cases regarding both loading time and disk space
 * **HDF_table** is the fastest format when dealing with larger datasets.
-* **MSSQL_turbobdc** is the rather efficient as compared to other MSSQL drivers, achieving similar timings as the CSV file format
+* **MSSQL_turbobdc** is rather efficient as compared to other MSSQL drivers, achieving similar timings as the CSV file format

-Please drop a comment if ever you think something in this post is not clear or wrong!
+Please drop a comment if ever you think something in this post is not clear or inaccurate!

 {% if page.comments %}